mjmanley/PredictiveModeling/pm_service_ui_spark_streaming.md

 **Scenario description**: A marketing agency wants to know the sentiment about a particular topic.
-The agency would like us to develop a model that classifies a given statement as POSITIVE or NEGATIVE.
-A Data Scientist prepares a predictive model and shares it with you (the developer).
+The agency would like us to develop a model that classifies a statement as POSITIVE or NEGATIVE.
+A data scientist prepares a predictive model and shares it with you (the developer).
 Your task is to deploy the model and generate predictive analytics by making score requests against the deployed model.